Want to hear a ghost story? That’s good. I know a few . . .

-So begins a race to get to the truth behind ‘the Problem’, and an epic struggle against the Fittes agency.
-A struggle that will pit the team against the most terrifying enemy they have ever faced.
+Pitched into a desperate race to get to the truth behind the country’s ghost epidemic, the team ignite a final, epic battle against the Fittes agency.
+A battle that will force them to journey to the Other Side, and face the most terrifying enemy they have ever known.

 On a bitterly cold winter's night in 1900, a young boy disappears without trace from the forest near his home in the quiet village of Litton Cheney.
 He is never found, but the man he was with claims he was snatched by angels.